scalar-labs/scalardb/docs/backup-restore.md

 {% capture notice--info %}
 **Note**

 To avoid potential issues, you should use [Cassy](https://github.com/scalar-labs/cassy), which is a backup tool for Cassandra.
-Cassy is also integrated with `scalar-admin`, so the tool can issue a pause request to the Cassandra cluster of your application that is using ScalarDB or ScalarDB Server.
+Cassy is also integrated with Scalar Admin, so the tool can issue a pause request to the Cassandra cluster of your application that is using ScalarDB or ScalarDB Server.
 For more details about how to create a backup by using Cassy, see [Take cluster-wide consistent backups](https://github.com/scalar-labs/cassy/blob/master/docs/getting-started.md#take-cluster-wide-consistent-backups).
 {% endcapture %}

 <div class="notice--info">{{ notice--info | markdownify }}</div>